Book an AIA CE Session

 Steve Huff's 72,000-square-foot home isn't only impressive for its size -- it's being built to last thousands of years.

-Hard-core homeowners are testing materials and technology that could change home building for the rest of us.
+Hard-core building owners are testing materials and technology that could change home building for the rest of us.

 Continuing the Path To Innovative Building